gupt-a/indr/README.md

 ## Examples
 TODO

-The full documentation is available [here](blah).
+The full documentation is available [here](https://gupt-a.github.io/indr/).

-## Requirement
+## Dependencies
-For now I only wrote this with Linux servers in mind so if you want to run this on a Linux server just make sure you have Boost and OpenSSL installed, then build this with CMake.
+For now I only wrote this with Linux servers in mind so if you want to run this on a Linux server just make sure you have Boost, OpenSSL and CMake installed, then build this with CMake.
 All other third-party code is included in this repository itself so you don't need to install anything else.